 What evidence do I need to provide to support my application?

-Students with a specific learning difficulty should provide evidence of a full diagnostic assessment carried out by a psychologist with a practising certificate, or a specialist teacher holding an assessment practising certificate.
+Students with a specific learning difficulty such as dyslexia should provide evidence of a full diagnostic assessment carried out by a psychologist with a practising certificate, or a specialist teacher holding an assessment practising certificate.